CBPuchi/habittracker/README.md

 you are asked to enter a different name.
 A successful registration is quitted with "Registration successful!"
 Since your are new, you can choose your first habits out of a list.
-The list includes: Running (weekly), Singing (daily), Swimming (weekly), Tea time (daily) and Yoga (daily). to login in you have to enter your username.
-If you know your userid, you can also login with the userid.
+The list includes: Running (weekly), Singing (daily), Swimming (weekly), Tea time (daily) and Yoga (daily).

 To login in you have to enter your username.
 If you know your userid, you can also login with the userid.
-If no user could be found with the entered data, you are asked to login again or you can exit the habit tracker.
+If no user could be found with the entered data, youa re asked to login again our you can exit the habit tracker.

 ---
 #### 2. Update user
 First point in the main menu is, that you can change your user name.